Toufool/AutoSplit/README.md

 - Note that because it is taking so many images of your monitor per second, running the autosplitter does take a bit of processing power.

 ### Known Issues:
-- hotkeys start to not work on your timer for an unknown reason - resetting your timer program should fix this.
+- If using LiveSplit, hotkeys may start to act strange in livesplit (timer not starting or splitting, splitting when hitting reset key, etc.) if this happens, restarting LiveSplit should fix it.
+    - To avoid this issue, it is a good idea to open the Auto Splitter app first, configure settings, and make sure it runs before opening LiveSplit.
 - hotkeys & other settings don't save after closing
-- using the Skip Split and Undo Split hotkey too fast can cause the autospltter to stop working - using the buttons instead doesn't cause this.
-If this happens, use the buttons to reset and start the autosplitter and skip to your desired split.
+- On rare occurrances, when the auto splitter is running, it will stop working when using the skip or undo split hotkeys.
+You can just hit your reset hotkey or the reset button and start the autosplitter again if this happens.